LarsN-hub/PyDoug/README.md

 https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.threshold_otsu,
 https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.threshold_triangle,
 https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.threshold_yen
+- "Image" drop-down: images in the layer list.
+Select the image to segment.
+- "Method" drop-down: select the algorithm to be used for segmentation.
+- "Otsu Classes" integer: if "Method" is "Otsu", input the number of ROIs to segment.
+- "Apply Mask" checkbox: check to apply a mask to the image during segmentation.
+Pixels that are masked will not be included in the histogram.
+- "Mask" drop-down: images in the layer list.
+Select the mask to be applied if "Apply Mask" is checked.
+- "Segment" button: click to perform the segmentation operation.

 **Local Threshold**

+A widget for neighborhood-based segmentation algorithms of images/stacks.
 More info: https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.threshold_local,
 https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.threshold_niblack,
 https://scikit-image.org/docs/stable/api/skimage.filters.html#skimage.filters.threshold_sauvola,
 https://scikit-image.org/docs/stable/api/skimage.filters.rank.html#skimage.filters.rank.threshold
+- "Image" drop-down: images in the layer list.
+Select the image to segment.
+- "Method" drop-down: select the algorithm to be used for segmentation.
+- "Radius" integer: input the kernel radius.
+- "Niblack or Savoula Sigma Weight" float: if "Method" is "Niblack" or "Savoula", input the weight of the standard deviation of intensities.
+- "Savoula Sigma Range" float: if "Method" is "Savoula", input the dynamic standard deviation range.
+Leave as 0 for automatic calculation.
+- "Apply Mask" checkbox: check to apply a mask to the image during segmentation.
+Pixels that are masked will be segmented as background.
+- "Mask" drop-down: images in the layer list.
+Select the mask to be applied if "Apply Mask" is checked.
+- "Segment" button" click to perform the segmentation operation.

 **Random Walk**

+A widget for random walk segmentation of images/stacks.
 More info: https://scikit-image.org/docs/stable/api/skimage.segmentation.html#skimage.segmentation.random_walker
+- "Image" drop-down: images in the layer list.
+Select the image to segment.
+- "Beta" float: input penalization coefficient for walker model (higher = more difficult diffusion).
+- "Lower Percentile" float: input lower intensity percentile for use as random walk marker.
+- "Upper Percentile" float: input upper intensity percentile for use as random walk marker.
+- "Segment" button: click to perform segmentation operation.

 **Morphological Snakes**

+A widget for morphological snake segmentation of images/stacks.
 More info: https://scikit-image.org/docs/stable/api/skimage.segmentation.html#skimage.segmentation.morphological_chan_vese,
 https://scikit-image.org/docs/stable/api/skimage.segmentation.html#skimage.segmentation.morphological_geodesic_active_contour
+- "Image" drop-down: images in the layer list.
+Select the image to segment.
+- "Method" drop-down: select the morphological snake method.
+- "Iterations" integer: input the number of iterations to run the algorithm for optimization.
+- "Square Size" integer: input square size of the initial level set.
+- "GAC Alpha" float: if "Method" is "GAC", input inversion steepness for IGG-based edge detection.
+- "GAC Sigma" float: if "Method" is "GAC", input standard deviation for IGG-based edge detection.
+- "GAC Smoothing" integer: if "Method" is "GAC", input smoothing iterations (larger = smoother segmentation).
+- "Segment" button: click to perform segmentation operation.

 Morphology Tab
 --------------